indexdata/rfcs/text/0003-folio-breaking-changes.md

 - When a module is renamed, it is considered a new module.
 Renaming modules should be avoided.
 - Any changes to the provided System Interface is considered a breaking change.
 - Perhaps counter intuitively, "The addition or removal of an HTTP status code from an existing endpoint" is considered to be a breaking change, because if a client has built deliberate behaviour on the basis of getting a specific status code, it is likely this client will need to adapt now that it has gone.
+- The section "Changes to the data model" was created under the assumption that a same representation of data is used for both read and write operations.
+We acknowledge that this is not always the case, though it is and should be the case in most situations.